hmac/kite/README.md

 ### Other language features

-Lam has some syntactic sugar borrowed from Haskell and Ruby:
+Kite has some syntactic sugar borrowed from Haskell and Ruby:
 ```haskell
 -- Haskell style comments
 -- # Markdown support